 Let’s compare React.js with Angular.js, another popular JS-based framework, by some of their key features.

 |Two-way data binding (however, supports one-way data binding with “[ ]”)||Preferred Data Flow||One-way data binding (but supports two-way data binding with ReactLink)|

 |Automatic Dependency Injection||Dependency Management||Needs additional tools|

-Almost one million pages are estimated to be React JS projects, and thousands of developers are actively implementing React for development.
-Such big market players as PayPal, Facebook, Instagram, Uber, WhatsApp, Airbnb, and many others are basing their web and mobile platforms on React JS.
+As of today, at least one million pages are estimated to be examples of React solutions implemented into life.
+Thousands of developers are actively implementing React in their development cycle.
+Prominent market players such as PayPal, Facebook, Instagram, Uber, WhatsApp, Airbnb, and others assessed the advantages of React by basing their web and mobile platforms on React.

-React JS has overcome many of the shortcomings, and today, no other library can beat it in developing dynamic, interactive user interfaces.
-Powered by a helpful developer toolset, quicker rendering, and the simplification of the component scripting process, React JS is here to stay in the development environment.
+React JS has overcome many shortcomings, and very few popular front-end development frameworks can be comparable with React, considering the productivity of application development with this framework.
+Powered by helpful developer tools, quicker rendering, and simplifying the component scripting process, React is here to stay in the development environment.